 Help members set meaningful goals and track progress

 Give coaches tools for providing education around GPP

-To be completely honest, we started speaking about intrinsic motivation because we noticed a trend in the fitness industry that bothered us: Some gyms were trying to build a weakness-positive or weakness-focused culture with certificates or cheap little trinkets as rewards.
+To be completely honest, we started speaking about intrinsic motivation because we noticed a trend in the fitness industry to gamify goals and reward little wins along the way.
+A lot of it seemed gimmicky to us.